borgsean18/CMS/Assignment/wp-content/plugins/backwpup/readme.txt

 == Description ==

-**Stay home and help flattening the curve.
-We help you to use your time productively!
-Bring your blog, website or online shop to the next level.
-We grant a 30% discount on all our WordPress plugins in the Jump Start Sale!
-Valid until 30th of April 2020.
-[Save 30% now!](https://backwpup.com/#buy)**

 The **backup plugin** **[BackWPup](https://backwpup.com/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
 Please understand: this free version will not be supported as good as the [BackWPup Pro version](https://backwpup.com).
 With our premium version you get first class support and more features.

 * Database Backup  *(needs mysqli)*